srianjani1234/Table-Cards-View/README.md

 # Django Employee Information Dashboard

-A simple Django-based web app that displays employee information in two formats:
+A simple Django-based practice project that displays employee information in two formats:
 - As a **responsive HTML table**.
 - As **stylized employee cards**.